institutional access

 Indian author Banu Mushtaq wins International Booker Prize with short story collection

-• Banu Mushtaq, an Indian author and social activist, along with Deepa Bhasthi, who translated her work, received the 2025 International Booker Prize for their collaborative short story collection, Heart Lamp.
+• Banu Mushtaq, an Indian author and lawyer, along with Deepa Bhasthi, who translated her work, received the 2025 International Booker Prize for the short story collection Heart Lamp.

-• Heart Lamp presents 12 stories written between 1990 and 2023 about girls and women in southern India's Muslim communities, exploring caste, class, faith, and oppression.
+• Heart Lamp is a collection of 12 stories written between 1990 and 2023, set in Muslim communities in southern India, exploring women's lives navigating caste, class, and oppression.

 Does this summary seem wrong?